Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub-client/README.md

 });
 ```

-When a client connection is disconnected and not recoverable, the disconnected event will be triggered.
+When a client connection is disconnected and fails to recover, the disconnected event is triggered.

 ```js
 client.on("disconnected", (e) => {